dikortis/LetsTalkETC/Episodes/Episode_5.md

-know reply to certain statements that are being made so that's a way where I as an investor can help in protecting the market value of etherium classic is right don't favor of its long term usage
+know reply to certain statements that are being made so that's a way where I as an investor can help in protecting the market value of ethereum classic is right don't favor of its long term usage